Wellness

 • Dried lavender flowers and sachets of lavender are often used to scent linens and clothing and to deter moths and other insects.

 • Lavender is not just for humans; it can also be used for pets.
-It can help reduce stress and anxiety in dogs, cats, and other animals and also help with skin conditions.
+It can help reduce stress and anxiety in dogs, cats, and other animals and at times is also used to help with animal skin conditions.

 • The essential oil of lavender is obtained by steam distillation of the flowers.

 • Lavender symbolizes innocence, purity, devotion, and relaxation.
-It is a popular choice in bridal bouquets and other love-theme flower arrangements.
+It is a popular choice in bridal bouquets and other love-themed flower arrangements.

 • Even the British monarch, Queen Victoria, enjoyed the calming effects of lavender.
 Supposedly, she drank lavender tea for headaches and stomach relief.
 In addition, she asked that her bedding be scented with lavender.